Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/storage.blobs-readme.md

 All Blob service operations will throw a [RequestFailedException][RequestFailedException] on failure with helpful [`ErrorCode`s][error_codes].
 Many of these errors are recoverable.
+If multiple failures occur, an [AggregateException][AggregateException] will be thrown, containing each failure instance.

 ```C# Snippet:SampleSnippetsBlob_Troubleshooting
 // Get a connection string to our Azure Storage account.